 Encrypt.me – sounds high tech doesn’t it?
-Well, in all honesty, it’s one VPN service I can’t really recommend you guys try.
-Although this provider brags a lot about features, powerful security, total anonymity, and unblocking capabilities, I don’t think their claims are entirely true.
+Well, in all honesty, it’s one VPN service I can’t really recommend you guys try in UK.
+Although this provider brags a lot about features, powerful security, total anonymity, and unblocking capabilities, I don’t think their claims are entirely true in UK.

-I mean, at the time of writing this Encrypt.me review, I found that it is headquartered in the unsafe jurisdiction of the United States.
+I mean, at the time of writing this Encrypt.me review in UK, I found that it is headquartered in the unsafe jurisdiction of the United States.
 In addition, I was also disappointed to see their logging policy, expensive pricing plans, and only a handful of server locations.
 In comparison, ExpressVPN and NordVPN pack in way more servers and features.

 But the service isn’t entirely trash.
-While there is a lot that I don’t like about Encrypt.me, it does have its pros as well.
+While there is a lot that I don’t like about Encrypt.me in UK, it does have its pros as well.
 For one, it is fast compared to a lot of VPNs.
-It also works quite well with Netflix and BBC iPlayer.
+It also works quite well with Netflix and BBC iPlayer in UK.
 I guess what I’m trying to say is, it doesn’t offer the best value for money.
 Overall, it scores 2.8/5.0 stars in this review.

 - Jurisdiction – Where is Encrypt.me located?